Canadian Phishing-as-a-Service Background

 SheByte Threat History & Impact

-The threat actor behind SheByte officially branded their services on Telegram in May 2024, teasing their features up until the platform launched in mid-June.
-Phishing attacks matching SheByte’s Interac phishing kit were observed in extremely small numbers even before LabHost was shuttered, but early activity ramped up promptly when that opportunity presented itself.
+The threat actor behind SheByte officially launched their services on Telegram in May 2024, teasing features ahead of a full platform release in mid-June.
+While SheByte-related Interac phishing attacks were detected in very small numbers before LabHost’s shutdown, activity surged quickly once the opportunity arose.

 Interac phishing attacks generated by SheByte platform, 2024-2025.